Cray-HPE/docs-csm/operations/rack_resiliency/Zones.md

 ## Managing Zones

-To view and get details about the rack resiliency zones use the below craycli commands:
+To view and get details about the rack resiliency zones use the below Cray CLI commands:

 * List all configured zones: